Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

 * 22 > 11 → swap → `[12, 11, 22, 25, 34, 64, 90]`
 * 22 < 25 → no swap

-✅ `25` is now in its final position.
+✅ Next largest element `25` is in its final position.

 ---